Passport application requirements

 If you cannot access the passport renewal form online, you may not be eligible to renew.
 See Renewing your passport for more information.

 Alternatively, you may be answering the security questions incorrectly.
-The answers to these questions must match exactly the information we hold on your passports records.
+The answers to these questions must match exactly the information we hold on your passport records.
 If you believe you are eligible to renew but are unable to access or complete the renewal form online, call the Australian Passport Information Service (APIS) on 131 232 or, if you are overseas, contact the nearest Australian diplomatic mission or consulate.

 Do I need to provide an original document or will a certified copy or extract do?

-When you apply for an Australian passport you must provide original documents which confirm your Australian citizenship and your identity.
+When you apply for an Australian passport you must provide original documents that confirm your Australian citizenship and your identity.
 Birth extracts, commemorative certificates, photocopies (including those that have been certified as a true copy) and fax copies are NOT acceptable.

 An original document is one produced, and not altered by, the authority or organisation named on the document.
 A duplicate copy issued and certified as a true copy by the authority or organisation named on the original can be accepted as if it were an original document.
 A photocopy, even if certified, is not a duplicate copy.

 Who can be the emergency contact person?

-Your emergency contact person can be anyone you like, but it is advisable to nominate someone who is not likely to be travelling with you.
-If you are completing your child’s passport application form, you might like to nominate a grandparent, other relative or close family friend rather than yourself or the child’s other parent if they are travelling with the child.
+Your emergency contact person can be anyone you choose, but it is advisable to nominate someone who is not likely to be travelling with you.
+If you are completing your child's passport application form, you might like to nominate a grandparent, other relative or close family friend rather than yourself or the child's other parent if they are travelling with the child.

 I have a senior’s card, can I have a concessional passport?